MeanderingProgrammer/render-markdown.nvim/README.md

 - Modal rendering: changes between `rendered` and `raw` view based on mode
 - Anti-conceal: hides virtual text added by this plugin on cursor line
 - Window options: changes option values between `rendered` and `raw` view
-- Large files: only renders visisble range, can be entirely disabled based on size
+- Large files: only renders visible range, can be entirely disabled based on size
 - Custom rendering: provides extension point where user can add anything
 - Renders the following `markdown` components out of the box:
   - Headings: icon, color, border, padding [^1], width